EmmanueleBollino/NaoChallenge/README.md

  - Emmanuele Bollino, <emmanuele.bollino@studio.unibo.it>

 ### Files
-Presentation of the project in in the file "Slides.pdf"
+Presentation of the project in in the file "\_PRESENTATION/Slides.pdf"
-Video demonstration of the dance is in the file "Video"
+Video demonstration of the dance is in the file "\_PRESENTATION/Video_choreography.mp4"

 ### Instructions
  - Use the NAO Virtual Machine